trevorhere/recrootBox/README.md

 Step by step video instructions can be found here: [📺](https://www.youtube.com/watch?v=tz04HiWaPfc)

 ##### _Note:_
+* _RecrootBox was switched over from React.js to Gatsby.js on 2/20/20, the only change in terms of settings is the netlify deploy settings_
 * _The instructions in the video above are geared toward deploying to github pages_
 * _A new video with up-to-date instructions will be released shortly_